jaythomas/resume/README.md

 - **[HestiaPi]** - Open source smart thermostat I designed the UI for and some of the hardware.
 - **[learn2love]** - A book I've written for beginners on how to program with Lua and write games.
 - **[Junkyard Brawl]** - Card game I designed, this is a node module implementation of it.
-- **Learning programming languages** - Occasionally I go down a rabbit hole trying out a new language.
-I've done coding challenges in everything from Lisp, to C, to 68K and 6502 assembly.
+- **Learning programming languages** - Everything from 6502 assembly to Scratch.
 - Brewing Kombucha!

 ----